sayadawant/monetization/README.md

 [transaction check](https://github.com/sayadawant/monetization/blob/main/pft_transact_check.py)

+The premium tier creates  economic value by positioning it as a premium, high value add service that is worth compensation of.
+The premium services drives user adoption of the PFT network as it introduces premium services generating word of mouth engagement, onboarding new users to the network with a clear call-to-action to buying PFT tokens and becoming economic participants in the network.

 3. ## Affiliate referral revenue generation

 For Pan, the sub-agent focused on presenting PFT-related opportunities such as earning tokens and spending tokens to reach specific goals, an affiliate model type of monetization is a good fit for specific advice on earning tokens, investment opportunities for trading agents, and other spending opportunities.

+An affiliate referral system drives user adoption as it creates economically incentivised referral networks that help creation of value chains within nodes and agents in the PFT ecosystem.
+Since paying participants become more engaged in the network and use more services, significant economic value can be created for service operators adopting the referral method and for the PFT network as a whole.

 As a first iteration and demo, we can conceive the following user process and token flow:

 * Pan, during user interactions, recommends our other sub-agent, Pythia, for mystical advice and techno-prophecies for further guidance.